nikhil-vytla/nikhilvytla.com/pages/posts/supporting-oss.md

 3. Without funding for new features and optimizations, critical infrastructure stagnates, limiting technological innovation across the entire ecosystem.

-This creates:
+This results in:

-- **Huge positive externalities**: One project can create billions in economic value
+- **Large positive externalities**: One open-source project can create billions in economic value
-- **A tragedy of the commons**: Everyone benefits but few contribute to maintenance
+- **Tragedy of the commons**: Everyone benefits from open-source but few contribute to maintenance
 - **Single points of failure**: Key maintainers become irreplaceable bottlenecks

 Some innovative organizations have begun addressing this.
 [ESLint forwards sponsorships to dependencies](https://eslint.org/blog/2022/02/paying-contributors-sponsoring-projects/), and the [Open Source Security Foundation](https://openssf.org/) coordinates security improvements.
 These efforts are promising, but they're only the start!

 ## A List of Projects to Consider Supporting

-The following projects form different parts of the invisible backbone of our digital infrastructure.
-This is a non-exhaustive list.
+The following list contains examples of projects that form different parts of the backbone of our digital infrastructure and the open internet.
+Note that this is a non-exhaustive list.

 ### Core Infrastructure & Cryptography